Pre-General Availability Draft: 2018-03-23

 appropriate account row from the

-table.
-The server then authenticates the client, determining from
+system table.
+The server then authenticates the client,

-the account row which authentication plugin applies to the client.
+determining from the account row which authentication plugin

-External authentication: Pluggable authentication makes it possible for clients to connect to the MySQL server with credentials that are appropriate for authentication methods that store credentials elsewhere than in the
+External authentication.
+Pluggable authentication makes it possible for clients to connect to the MySQL server with credentials appropriate for authentication methods that store credentials elsewhere than in the

 Proxy users: If a user is permitted to connect, an authentication plugin can return to the server a user name different from the name of the connecting user, to indicate that the connecting user is a proxy for another user (the proxied user).
 While the connection lasts, the proxy user is treated, for purposes of access control, as having the privileges of the proxied user.
 In effect, one user impersonates another.
 For more information, see Section 6.3.11, “Proxy Users”.